camptocamp/kadas-manuals/manual/en/routing_plugin.md

 There are some numbers indicated in the image above, below are the explanation for each number:

-1. **List of available tiles data**.
+1. **List of available map package**.
 Users can choose by clicking one of them.
 It will be used in the calculation by the plugin
-2. **Remove/Install/Update button** is used to remove, install, or update the corresponding tiles data.
+2. **Remove/Install/Update button** is used to remove, install, or update the corresponding map package.
 There are 3 possibilities for this button:
-    1. *Install* is shown when there is tile data that is available in the server but not yet available locally.
-Users can install/download the tile data by using this *install* button.
+    1. *Install* is shown when there is map package that is available in the server but not yet available locally.
+Users can install/download the map package by using this *install* button.
-    2. *Remove* is shown when the tile data is already available locally.
-Users can remove the tile data from the file system by using this *remove* button.
+    2. *Remove* is shown when the map package is already available locally.
+Users can remove the map package from the file system by using this *remove* button.
-    3. *Update* is shown when the tile data on the server is newer than the tile data in the local file system.
-User can update the tile data by using this *update* button
+    3. *Update* is shown when the map package on the server is newer than the map package in the local file system.
+User can update the map package by using this *update* button
-3. *Close button* is used to close the dialog.
-The last selected tile data will be used by the plugin
+3. **Close button** is used to close the dialog.
+The last selected map package will be used by the plugin

 ### Data Catalogue Workflow

-By default, the plugin will use the tile data provided by the Valhalla installation.
-Users can change the active tile data by using this feature.
-When the user opens the data catalogue menu, it will retrieve the list of tile data on the server.
-From this list, users can download the tile data and use it for their calculation.
+By default, the plugin will use the map package provided by the Valhalla installation.
+Users can change the active map package by using this feature.
+When the user opens the data catalogue menu, it will retrieve the list of map package on the server.
+From this list, users can download the map package and use it for their calculation.

 ## Day / Night